dougbutner/web-4/README.md

 ## What is Web 4?

-Web 4 is positive attention catalyzer,
+Web 4 is positive attention catalyzer, built on proving an individual is and providing them a set of

 Web 4 is a set of **modular paradigms** and practices that allow integration of **provable democracy in any system**; technical, social, economic, or otherwise.
 Modularity allows any project to adopt one or more of these principles to improve the fidelity of their user's experience.